winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 I can release blame without denying reality.

 Her addiction was not my fault.
 Her relapse was not my failure.
 Her choices were not a verdict on my worth.

+## The One Who Was Not Taken

+As a spiritual person, I have often struggled to find language for something I experience without turning it into fantasy or self mythology.
+What I know is this: whatever moved through my family did not move through me in the same way.

+For a long time, I described this in spiritual terms.
+It felt as though I was insulated from something dense and corrosive, as though whatever force hollowed out the people I loved could not penetrate me.
+That sense of insulation did not feel like superiority or immunity.
+It felt costly.
+Like standing awake in the middle of a fire that burns everything else.

+In moments of grief, my mind reached for myth.
+I imagined something ancient and enraged, furious at its own limits, unable to consume me directly and instead circling outward, dismantling what I loved.
+Not as punishment, but as consequence.
+As a kind of displaced violence.
+I wondered whether this was simply a child’s imagination searching for meaning, turning pain into story because story is how humans survive the unbearable.

+But when I strip away the mythic language, what remains is something surprisingly scientific.

+Trauma does not distribute itself evenly.
+Addiction does not move randomly.
+These forces tend to take hold where nervous systems are already overwhelmed, dissociated, or organized around survival rather than integration.
+What spared me was not divine favoritism.
+It was pattern interruption.

+I stayed conscious.

+While others numbed, fragmented, or collapsed inward, my nervous system adapted toward vigilance and coherence.
+Hypervigilance is not protection in itself, but it does preserve awareness.
+Awareness is what addiction and self destruction require most to be absent.
+You cannot steal life force from someone who remains present to it.

+From a neurobiological perspective, resilience is not the absence of pain.
+It is the ability to metabolize it without dissociation.
+My family’s pain moved underground.
+Mine stayed awake.

+Spiritual language gave me a way to name this before science ever could.
+I felt surrounded, protected, held in moments when everything around me was unraveling.
+Whether one calls that angels, God, intuition, or an internalized secure attachment does not change the function.
+Something kept me from collapsing into the same fate.

+There were moments when I felt an unmistakable instruction to pause.
+To step back.
+To stay out of the line of fire.
+Not grand revelations, not booming voices, just quiet signals that said wait, sit, do not enter this terrain.
+From a psychological lens, this may have been my nervous system recognizing danger and choosing self preservation.
+From a spiritual lens, it felt like protection.

+Perhaps it does not matter which is true.

+What matters is that I listened.

+Being the one who survives carries its own weight.
+When everyone else falls, survival does not feel like victory.
+It feels like responsibility.
+It feels like guilt.
+Not the kind rooted in wrongdoing, but the kind that comes from witnessing.
+The kind that asks why me and not them.

+In spiritual traditions, this is sometimes framed as karma.
+In psychology, it is called survivor’s guilt.
+Both point to the same truth.
+Awareness has a cost.
+Consciousness carries burden.
+Knowing means you cannot look away.

+My family lived out their pain in their bodies.
+I carried mine in my mind.

+That is not a moral distinction.
+It is a nervous system outcome.

+Your mind is your karma in the sense that whatever remains conscious must be carried, integrated, and transformed.
+What is numbed repeats.
+What is seen has the chance to end.

+If there is a force beneath this story, it is not a devil and it is not a god at war.
+It is entropy versus integration.
+Collapse versus coherence.
+Dissociation versus presence.

+What took my family was not rage.
+It was disconnection.

+What spared me was not holiness.
+It was staying awake.

+And that, too, has a price.

 ### What Remains
 <p style="text-align: center; margin: 3rem 0;">